 8.1.
 Election to the positions of Co-Chairs and Executive Committee shall take place during each regular Annual General Meeting by a secret ballot.
 In the event that the required quorum is not attained, the election will take place in a Special General Meeting.

 8.2.
 Co-Chairs and the other members of the Executive Committee are elected from among the GYA members for a term of office that begins with the conclusion of their election and expires with the conclusion of the subsequent elections for Co-Chairs and further members of the Executive Committee.
 They keep their function until the expiration of their term of office, even if their GYA membership term expires earlier.
 They may be reelected multiple times, as long as they are active GYA members.

 8.4.
-The first candidate in each of the Co-Chair ballots (developed or developing countries) to receive a majority of votes, where abstentions are not considered a vote, shall be elected Co-Chair.
-If such a majority is not achieved, a run-off ballot shall be held between the two candidates from that group of countries receiving the most votes in the first ballot.
+The first candidate in each of the Co-Chair ballots (developed or developing countries) to receive more than half of votes, where abstentions shall not be considered a vote, shall be elected Co-Chair.
+If no candidate receives more than half of the votes, a run-off ballot shall be held between the two candidates from that group of countries that had received the most votes in the first ballot.

 8.5.
 After electing the Co-Chairs, the Executive Committee shall be elected, with each participating member of the General Assembly voting for up to nine candidates for the Executive Committee.

 8.6.
-Three members from developing countries and three members from developed countries receiving the highest number of votes shall be elected.
+The three members from developing countries and the three members from developed countries who receive the highest number of votes shall be elected.
 The additional positions shall be filled by the members receiving the highest number of votes among the remaining candidates.